-14. GENERAL DEFINITIONS
+11. GENERAL DEFINITIONS

-As used in thiss Contract:
+As used in this Agreement:

-The terms “Alternative Floating Price Source”, “Buyer”, “Exercise Period”, “Fixed Price”, “Fixed Price Payer”, “Floating Price”, “Floating Price Payer”, “Notional Quantity”, “Premium”, “Premium Payment Date”, “Seller”, and “Strike Price” shall have the meanings given such terms in the relevant Confirmation.
+The terms “Alternative Floating Price Source”, “Buyer”, “Exercise Period”, “Fixed Price”, “Fixed Price Payer”, “Floating Price”, “Floating Price Payer”, “Notional Quantity”, “Premium”, “Premium Payor”, “Premium Payment Date”, “Seller”, and “Strike Price” shall have the meanings given such terms in the relevant Confirmation.
+A term or expression defined in this Agreement include both the singular and the plural.

-“Affiliate” shall mean in relation to any party, any entity controlled, directly or indirectly, by the party, any entity that controls, directly or indirectly, the party or any entity directly or indirectly under common control with the party.
-Control means ownership of a majority of the voting power of such entity or party.exercisable“Automatic Exercise” shall mean, if specified to be applicable in the Confirmation, that if at the close of the Exercise Period the Option has not been exercised, it will be deemed exercised as of that time.
+“Affiliate” shall mean in relation to any person, any entity controlled, directly or indirectly, by the person, any entity that controls, directly or indirectly, the person or any entity directly or indirectly under common control with the person.
+For the purposes of this definition, “control”, when used with respect to a person, means the power to direct the management and policies of such person, directly or indirectly, whether through the ownership of voting securities, by contract or otherwise, and the terms “controlling” and “controlled” have meanings correlative to the foregoing.

+[“American” means a style of Option pursuant to which the right(s) granted are exercisable on any Business Day during an Exercise Period that consists of more than one day.]

+“Asian” means a style of Option pursuant to which the right(s) granted are exercisable only on the one day designated as the Exercise Period in the Confirmation, and the Floating Price for which is the unweighted arithmetic average (or such other specified method of averaging) of the Floating Prices for the Trading Days referenced in the Floating Price Source (unless otherwise specified in the Confirmation).

+“Automatic Exercise” shall mean, if specified to be applicable in the Confirmation, that if at the close of the Exercise Period the Option has not been exercised, it will be deemed exercised as of that time.
 If Automatic Exercise is specified to be applicable and the Exercise Period is specified to be inapplicable in the Confirmation, the Option (including Swaptions) shall be deemed exercised on the first day of the first Determination Period.

 “Business Day” shall mean a day on which commercial banks are open for business in the cities where the parties' addresses are located as specified in the Confirmation.

-[]“Calculation of a Cash Settlement Amount” shall mean, as to any Option to which a Cash Settlement is deemed to be applicable, unless the parties otherwise specify in a Confirmation, the Cash Settlement Amount in respect of an Option payable by a party on a Payment Date, which shall equal (1) in respect of an Option other than a Swaption, an amount, if any, calculated on a formula basis for that Payment Date as follows: Cash Settlement Amount = Notional Quantity X Strike Price Differential or (2) in respect of a Swaption, an amount, if any, determined by a method specified in or pursuant to the relevant Confirmation.
+[“Call” means an Option entitling Buyer to receive after exercise the Cash Settlement Amount on the applicable Payment Date(s) if the Floating Price exceeds the Strike Price.]

-“Cap Amount” shall mean an amount equal to the product of (a) the Notional Quantity per Determination Period multiplied by (b) the Cap Price, or as otherwise provided in the Confirmation.
+[“Cap Amount” shall mean an amount equal to the product of (a) the Notional Quantity per Determination Period multiplied by (b) the Cap Price, or as otherwise provided in the Confirmation.]

-[“Cash Settlement Amount” shall mean, in respect of an Option, an amount (if any) that is payable by Seller on the applicable Payment Date(s) and is determined as provided in the Confirmation governing such Option.]
-[Com
+“Cash Settlement Amount” shall mean, in respect of an Option, an amount (if any) that is payable by Seller on the applicable Payment Date(s) and is determined as provided in the Confirmation governing such Option.